 Yosemite National Park is a World Heritage Site and attracts over 4 million visitors every year.
 Most visitors spend a majority of their time in Yosemite Valley, which leads to the Tunnel View entrance.
 This is the beginning of most hiking trails that lead to higher elevations and stellar views.

-Four million years ago, the Sierra Nevada range was uplifted becoming what it is today.
+Four million years ago, the Sierra Nevada Mountains were uplifted becoming the range it is today.
 Yosemite is now filled with mountains made of granite rock and steep cliffs.
 This leaves a wide range of elevations and climates.

 El Capitan is an example of a dramatic rock formation located on the North side of the valley.
 The highest point reaches 7,573ft, making the face of El Capitan an epic playground for rock climbers and base jumpers.